calvin-cs262-fall20-teamF/Project/online-help.md

 ## 2.3 - Submitting a Report

-1) Tap the button that, in your opinion, best represents the current activity status.
+1) tap the button that, in your opinion, best represents the current activity status.
-2) Press the "Submit" button.
+2) press the "Submit" button.

 An alert shoud pop up indicating that your report has been submitted.